tapnisu/tapris-deno/README.md

 4. Setup [.env](.env.sample) / your env variables (example in
    [.env.sample](.env.sample))

-If using on deployment set MODE to "DEPLOY"
+Or, if you are using just env, set MODE to `DENODEPLOY`

 5. Run `deno task start`